Australian Law Reform Commission Review - Copyright and the Digital Economy

 There is no suggestion the ALRC’s proposals would impact in any way on the amount that Australian schools spend on purchasing educational resources.
-Collective licences with Copyright Agency and Screenrights would continue to exist - but in a more flexible way that was more suitable to the digital learning environment.
+Statutory licences with Copyright Agency and Screenrights would continue to exist.
 Public education funds would be directed towards payments to authors who write to earn a living, and would no longer be spent on educational uses such as displaying material on screen in a classroom, or printing a page of a free online colouring sheet from a web page for use in a kindergarten class.

 Myth 8 - fair use is a foreign concept.
 It can’t work in Australia

 This is simply not correct.
 Australia’s fair dealing provisions and the United States fair use provision share a common legal history.
 Flexible copyright provisions similar to those proposed by the ALRC also work well in countries such as Canada, Israel, Singapore, South Korea and India.

 Myth 9 - the ALRC’s proposals are radical and ill-considered

 Australia has been thinking about introducing fair use for a long time.
 A flexible copyright exception very similar to the ALRC’s proposal was first recommended for introduction in Australia in 1998.
 The introduction of fair use was recommended by Parliamentary Committees in 2004.
 The House of Representatives Inquiry into IT Pricing recently recommended the consideration of fair use for consumers, businesses and educational institutions.

 Myth 10 - fair use is too uncertain